 "Unvaccinated [healthcare] workers are also subject to psychological pressure.
 As of this month, Alberta's health ministry will be publicizing the vaccination rates of health workers at various facilities, a move whose "intent appears to be to shame or publicly embarrass workers into rolling up their sleeves,"

-In other places health care workers risk losing their jobs if they refuse a vaccine.
+In other places, health care workers risk losing their jobs if they refuse a vaccine.
 This is evident in an article that appeared in the Money magazine/website.
 The article was titled, Workers Are Being Fired for Refusing to Get Flu Shots.

-In addition to that, doctors have been silenced and forced to comply, indirectly, by the DHHS instruction, which stated that well founded vaccine safety concerns cannot be allowed to exist.
+In addition to that, doctors have been silenced and forced to comply, indirectly, by the HHS instruction, which stated that well founded vaccine safety concerns cannot be allowed to exist.
 This means that doctors have been silenced, simply because they are not being taught the well founded vaccine concerns in the first place.
 And still, the issue goes much deeper.

-In the US, children are required to be vaccinated for enrollment in school.
-All States have a medical exemption, allowing parents to opt children out of receiving certain vaccines, if that child had a reaction to a previous vaccine.
-But even if one child in a family had a vaccine reaction, that does not mean that siblings will also be given a medical exemption, even though those siblings are likely to have a similar underlying condition or a similar genetic make-up that may make a vaccine reaction more likely for them as well.
+In the USA, children are required to be vaccinated for enrollment in school.
+All States have a medical exemption, allowing parents to opt children out of receiving certain vaccines, if that child had a reaction to a previous dose.
+But even if one child in a family had a vaccine reaction, that does not mean that siblings will also be given a medical exemption, even though those siblings likely have a similar underlying condition or a similar genetic make-up that may make a vaccine reaction more likely for them as well.
 If a child does receive a medical exemption for one vaccine that they reacted to, that does not mean that the child is exempt from receiving the other vaccines.
 In addition to medical exemptions, some States also have philosophical exemptions, and many have religious exemptions; but those are now coming under threat.

 In California, philosophical and religious exemptions were abolished recently, as a result of Bill SB 277.
 That means that if a child residing in California is not vaccinated fully (unless they have a medical exemption, the only exemption available there), they will be denied a public school education.
 Not all families are financially positioned for one parent to stay home, to home school their children.
 As a result, many parents are being forced to vaccinate their children against their will so that their children can receive an education.
-This violates medical ethics which requires that a medical procedure not be forced on a person against their will.
+This violates medical ethics which requires that a medical procedure not be pressured or forced on a person against their will.

 In the political discussions leading up to the vote on SB 277, one of the concerns and questions raised by doctors was whether the medical establishment would penalize doctors who identified a medical condition or reaction, a reaction which would warrant a vaccine medical exemption.
 Doctors were assured they would not be penalized for providing medical exemptions.